Hair loss can be distressing, as hair can form such an important part of our appearance.

 Finally the hair enters the telogen phase, which lasts between 1 and 4 months.
 During this phase the follicle is resting or dormant and the hair is shed.

-Between 12 -20% of your hair is usually in this phase, although certain conditions can cause more hair than usual to be in telogen phase.
+Between 12 -20% of your hair is usually in this phase, although certain conditions can cause more hair than usual to be in the telogen phase.

 Sometimes it can seem alarming to see so many hairs on your hairbrush, but it’s perfectly normal to shed up to 100 hairs per day - it’s only a problem when we start to shed more hairs than we re-grow.

 It usually only results in temporary hair loss and is often connected with stress.

-Alopecia is a general term for hair loss, and although it’s mainly thought of as only affecting the scalp, hair can be lost from eyebrows, facial hair and body hair.
+Alopecia is a general term for hair loss, and although it’s mainly thought of as only affecting the scalp, hair can be lost from eyebrows, other facial hair and body hair.

 High levels of androgens (male hormones) shortens the hair cycle.